 A common problem that is encountered when adding new replication slaves is that the new slave fails with a series of warning and error messages like these:

 071118 16:44:10 [Warning] Neither --relay-log nor --relay-log-index were used; so replication may break when this MySQL server acts as a slave and has his hostname changed!!
 Please use '--relay-log=new_slave_hostname-relay-bin' to avoid this problem.
 071118 16:44:10 [ERROR] Failed to open the relay log './old_slave_hostname-relay-bin.003525' (relay_log_pos 22940879) 071118 16:44:10 [ERROR] Could not find target log during relay log initialization 071118 16:44:10 [ERROR] Failed to initialize the master info structure

 This situation can occur if the

---relay-log-indexoption is not used.
-See Section 2.6, “Replication and Binary Logging Options and Variables”, for more information about these options.
+relay_log_indexsystem variable is not used.
+For more information about these variables, see Section 2.6, “Replication and Binary Logging Options and Variables”.

 To avoid this problem, use the same value for